Samsung is yet to design on a final design for its forthcoming Galaxy S6 handset, according to new reports on Thursday.

 AndroidPit has also received information claiming the Galaxy S6 will feature a microSD card slot, a UV sensor, fast-charging, unidirectional microphones and a UV sensor.

-Today’s report isn’t the first this week suggesting the Galaxy S6 design is still undecided.
+.
 Less than a week ago, we brought word claiming multiple designs were still being considered relating to a potential Galaxy S6 Edge.

 SamMobile sources claimed the firm is considering both single and dual-edge designs for a spin off handset.

 Would you like to see Samsung finally cast off the polycarbonate?
 Or do you like to be able to switch out the battery without returning the phone to the manufacturer?
 Let us know your thoughts below.

 You can keep up with all the latest Galaxy S6 specs and release date rumours in our continually updated hub page.